linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/19 Corporate Applications.md

 # The Northrop Grumman—TRW merger

 Northrop Grumman's 2002 bid for TRW is an example of a merger offer with a collar.
 In July 2002, Northrop Grumman and TRW agreed that Northrop would pay 7.8 billion for TRW.
 News headlines stated that Northrop offered " 60 per share," but the offer actually resembled a collar.
 The number of Northrop Grumman shares to be exchanged for each TRW share would be determined by dividing 60 by the average Northrop Grumman price over the 5 days preceding the close of the merger, with the exchange ratio to be no less than 0.4348 (60/138) and no more than 0.5357 (60/112).
 Thus, if the price of Northrop Grumman at the merger closing was below 112, TRW shareholders would receive 0.5357 shares.
 If the price was above 138, TRW shareholders would receive 0.4348 shares.
-If the price, S, was in between $112 and $138, TRW shareholders would receive 60/S, which
+If the price, S, was in between \$112 and \$138, TRW shareholders would receive 60/S, which

 # FIGURE 7

-Four acquisition offer types: (a) a fixed stock offer of one share for one share; (b) a floating stock offer for  $50 worth of acquirer shares; (c) and (d) fixed and floating collar offers with strike prices of$ 40 and 60.
+Four acquisition offer types: (a) a fixed stock offer of one share for one share; (b) a floating stock offer for  \$50 worth of acquirer shares; (c) and (d) fixed and floating collar offers with strike prices of\$ 40 and 60.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/10e8007b-6b0c-4ee4-a779-beb006a490c3/536cf403c8f3f85243267226ac9249c6cd170f6bb97f10c207edb9cda19fd8fd.jpg)
 (a) Fixed Stock Offer